 Number of Parenting Youth (under age 18) 0 0 0 0

 Children in Households With Parenting Youth Under Age 18 (children under age 18 with parents under 18) 0 0 0 0

 Number of Parenting Youth (age 18 to 24) 1 2 0 3

 Children in Households With Parenting Youth Age 18 to 24 (children under age 18 with parents age 18 to 24) 3 3 0 6

-Gender (youth parents only) Sh neltered Unsheltered Total
+Gender (youth parents only) S heltered Unsheltered Total

-Contact (Journ parents only) Emergency Transitional
+Gender (youth parents only) Emergency Transitional

 Woman (Girl if child) 1 2 0 3

 Man (Boy if child) 0 0 0 0

 Culturally Specific Identity 0 0 0 0

 Transgender 0 0 0 0

 Non-Binary 0 0 0 0

 Questioning 0 0 0 0

 Different Identity 0 0 0 0

-More Than One Gender 0 0 0 0 Race (youth parents only) S heltered Unsheltered Total nass (Journ parsing sing) Emergency Transitional American Indian, Alaska Native, or Indigenous (only) 0 0 0 0 American Indian, Alaska Native, or Indigenous & Hispanic/Latina/e/o 0 0 0 0 Asian or Asian American (only) 0 0 0 0 Asian or Asian American & Hispanic/Latina/e/o 0 0 0 0 Black, African American, or African (only) 1 2 0 3 Black, African American, or African & Hispanic/Latina/e/o 0 0 0 0 Hispanic/Latina/e/o (only) 0 0 0 0 Middle Eastern or North African (only) 0 0 0 0 Middle Eastern or North African & Hispanic/Latina/e/o 0 0 0 0 Native Hawaiian or Pacific Islander (only) 0 0 0 0 Native Hawaiian or Pacific Islander & Hispanic/Latina/e/o 0 0 0 0
+More Than One Gender 0 0 0 0 Race (youth parents only) SI Sheltered Total Emergency Transitional American Indian, Alaska Native, or Indigenous (only) 0 0 0 0 American Indian, Alaska Native, or Indigenous & Hispanic/Latina/e/o 0 0 0 0 Asian or Asian American (only) 0 0 0 0 Asian or Asian American & Hispanic/Latina/e/o 0 0 0 0 Black, African American, or African (only) 1 2 0 3 Black, African American, or African & Hispanic/Latina/e/o 0 0 0 0 Hispanic/Latina/e/o (only) 0 0 0 0 Middle Eastern or North African (only) 0 0 0 0 Middle Eastern or North African & Hispanic/Latina/e/o 0 0 0 0 Native Hawaiian or Pacific Islander (only) 0 0 0 0 Native Hawaiian or Pacific Islander & Hispanic/Latina/e/o 0 0 0 0

-White (only) 0 0 0
+White (only) 0 0 0 0

 White & Hispanic/Latina/e/o 0 0 0 0

-Multi-Racial & Hispanic/Latina/e/o 0 0 0
+Multi-Racial & Hispanic/Latina/e/o 0 0 0 0

 Multi-Racial (all other) 0 0 0 0

-Sheltered Unsheltered Total
+Chronically Homeless Sheltered Unsheltered Total

-Chronically Homeless Emergency Transitional
+Chronically Homeless Sheltered Emergency Transitional Unsheltered Total

-Total Number of Households 0 0 0
+Chronically Homeless Total Number of Households Unsheltered Total 0

-Total Number of Persons 0 0 0

-Notes

-Notes

-- Data reported in this table (parenting youth) is a subset of youth and children from the following two tables under Homeless Populations. - Persons in households with at least one adult and one child The subset of data to include from this table are of persons between the age of 18 and 24 who have at least one child under age 18.

-PIT > MD-513 > 2024 > Veteran Populations

-Youth Populations and Veteran Populations data are a subset of the All Homeless Populations data.
-Veterans and Youth Populations and Veteran Populations data should be included in the All Homeless Populations data section.

-Adult & Child Veteran Households (at least one adult and one child)

-Adult Only Veteran Households (without children)

-Veteran Totals

-Persons in Households with at least one Adult and one Child S heltered Unsheltered Total

 Emergency Transitional

-Total Number of Households 0 0 0 0

-Total Number of Persons 0 0 0 0

-Total Number of Veterans 0 0 0 0

-Gender (veterans only) S heltered Unsheltered Total
+• Data reported in this table (parenting youth) is a subset of youth and children from the following two tables under Homeless Populations.

+• Persons in households with at least one adult and one child - The subset of data to include from this table are of persons between the age of 18 and 24 who have at least one child under age 18.

+Home LSA HIC PIT Stel a P Stella N ationa PIT > MD-513 > 2024 > Veteran Popula ations Record Locked for Editing The record is currently locked and cannot be modified.
+Date of PIT Count: January 24, 2024 Type of Count Conducted This Year: Both sheltered and unsheltered i Youth Populations and Veteran Populations data are a subset of the All Home data should be included in the All Homeless Populations data section. eless Populations da ta.
+Veterans and Youtl n Populations and Vet eran Populations dult & Child Veteran Households (at least one adult and one child) Adult Only y Veteran Household ls (without children) Veteran Totals Persons in Households with at least one Adult and one Child Sł neltered Unsheltered Persons in Households with at least one Adult and one Child Emorgonov Total Emergency Transitional Total Total Number of Households Transitional 0 Total 0 Total Number of Households Total Number of Persons 0 0 0 0

+Hello, Leslie Leether